 Theatre and performing arts

-Kids Performing Academy of the Arts is a school developing children in the art of performing.
+Kids Performing Academy of the Arts is a school developing children as young as three years in the art of performing.
 Courses in performance training include singing, dancing, acting and stage performances.
 So unleash the mini thesp in your child and sign them up for a possible path to stardom!

 Kids Performing Academy of the Arts, 3 Temasek Boulevard #02-478 Suntec City Mall Singapore 038983, p.
 6836 5008; www.kidsperforming.com